astroandes/SatelliteShapeLG/paper/referee.md

 What we mean is that the results of different simulations are always consistent with gaussians, not that the parameters are similar.
  The results for the covariance matrix and mean vector differ widely among simulations, as the referee points out.
-We have clarified this point in the paper and expanded the discussion in Sections 4.4 and 4.5.
+We have changed the discussion section accodingly.

 > Also the DMO simulations Illustris-dark and ELVIS show vastly